Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications

 \paragraph{Schr\"odinger Bridges for Domain Transfer} The Schr\"odinger bridge problem offers an elegant framework for connecting two probability distributions through a stochastic process that minimizes transport path energy and deviation from Brownian motion.
-This enables construction of optimal transport maps between source distribution $\mu_0$ and target distribution $\mu_1$.
-The optimization seeks a path measure $P$ satisfying boundary conditions $P_0 = \mu_0$ and $P_1 = \mu_1$, while minimizing:
+This enables construction of optimal transport maps between the source distribution $p_0$ and target distribution $p_1$.
+The optimization seeks a path measure $P$ satisfying boundary conditions $P_0 = p_0$ and $P_1 = p_1$, while minimizing:

-where $\boldsymbol{f}$ is the drift guiding transport dynamics, $Q$ denotes reference Brownian motion, and the KL divergence encourages solutions close to natural diffusion.
+where $\boldsymbol{f}(\cdot, t)$ is the drift guiding transport dynamics, $Q$ denotes reference Brownian motion, and the Kullback-Leibler (KL) divergence encourages solutions close to natural diffusion.
 Here the drift corresponds to the controlled component of the stochastic process described by $P$, and the first term penalizes the kinetic energy of this control signal.
 The combined objective seeks the stochastic process closest to uncontrolled Brownian motion while satisfying the prescribed boundary distributions.

-Diffusion Schr\"odinger Bridge (DSB)~\cite{de2021diffusion} leverages this framework to adapt pre-trained models by learning optimal transport maps that preserve generative capabilities while aligning with target characteristics.
-The method learns modified drift functions replacing the standard drift in forward process and score-based drift in reverse process from Eq.~\eqref{eq:diffusion-forward-sde} and~\eqref{eq:diffusion-reverse-sde}, DSB learns modified drift functions that replace the standard drift in the forward process and the score-based drift in the reverse process.
-These learned drifts guide samples from source to target during forward process (time $0 \to 1$), while reverse process enables generation from target domain.
+Diffusion Schr\"odinger Bridge (DSB)~\cite{de2021diffusion} provides a practical algorithm for learning Schr\"odinger bridges between arbitrary distributions through Iterative Proportional Fitting (IPF).
+The method alternates between fitting forward and backward drift networks, progressively refining the transport map to satisfy both boundary conditions simultaneously.
+Building upon the forward and reverse SDEs introduced in Eq.~\eqref{eq:diffusion-forward-sde} and~\eqref{eq:diffusion-reverse-sde}, DSB learns modified drift functions that replace the standard drift in the forward process and the score-based drift in the reverse process.
+These learned drifts guide samples from source to target during the forward process (time $0 \to 1$), while the reverse process enables generation from the target domain.
 The coupling between forward and reverse processes ensures that the learned transport map remains consistent and invertible, enabling bidirectional translation between domains.